 Results achieved in prior matters are not meant to be a guarantee of success as the facts and legal circumstances vary from matter to matter.

-• Represented a specialty IVF lab in sale to an international IVF practice in New Jersey.
+• Represented a specialty IVF lab in its sale to an international IVF practice outside the U.S.

 • Represented a hospital-based in vitro fertilization practice in the sale of its practice to a private equity fund.